How to prepare for when your test team starts to retire

 The skills gap and workforce reduction in US-based manufacturing jobs has been around for years.

-The situation has gotten worse from the SAR-CoV-2 pandemic, with baby boomers retiring at faster rates, and the supply chain issues of 2021-2022 are motivating US manufacturers to boost manufacturing by either re-shoring or rethinking plans to off-shore.
+This situation was accelerated by the SAR-CoV-2 pandemic, with baby boomers retiring at faster rates, and the supply chain issues of 2021-2022 are motivating US manufacturers to boost manufacturing by either re-shoring or rethinking plans to off-shore.

 A 2021 study by Deloitte (https://www2.deloitte.com/us/en/insights/industry/manufacturing/manufacturing-industry-diversity.html) identified that 2.1 million manufacturing jobs may go unfilled by 2030.
 One of the main causes is baby boomers aging out and retiring.
 Another survey from the U.S. Census Bureau (https://www.census.gov/content/dam/Census/library/publications/2020/demo/p25-1144.pdf ) says it’s expected that by 2030: